-For the year ended December 31, 2022, we had total net realized and unrealized losses on our Agency securities of \$(156.2) million, or \$(11.86) per share.
-Our Agency portfolio turnover was approximately 147% for the year ended December 31, 2022, and we recognized net realized losses of \$(77.2) million.
+For the year ended December 31, 2023, we had total net realized and unrealized gains on our Agency securities of \$0.2 million, or \$0.01 per share.
+Our Agency portfolio turnover was approximately 87% for the year ended December 31, 2023 and we recognized net realized losses of \$(59.2) million.

-For the year ended December 31, 2022, we continued to hedge interest rate risk through the use of interest rate swaps, and short positions in TBAs, U.S. Treasury securities, and futures.
-We had total net realized and unrealized gains of \$122.6 million, or \$9.31 per share, on our interest rate hedging portfolio, as interest rates increased significantly during the year.
-These gains were partially offset by net realized and unrealized losses of \$(11.7) million, or \$(0.89) per share, on our long TBAs held for investment.
+For the year ended December 31, 2023, we continued to hedge interest rate risk primarily through the use of interest rate swaps, and to a lesser extent, short positions in TBAs, U.S. Treasury securities, and futures.
+We had total net realized and unrealized gains of \$10.8 million, or \$0.73 per share, on our interest rate hedging portfolio, as sharply rising interest rates in the second and third quarters of the year drove a significant gain on our interest rate hedges during those periods.
+These gains were partially offset by net losses in the first and fourth quarters, driven by declining interest rates.
+These gains exclude net realized and unrealized gains of \$0.6 million, or \$0.04 per share, on our long TBAs held for investment.

-We ended the year with a net short TBA position, both on a notional basis and as measured by 10-year equivalents.
-Tenyear equivalents for a group of positions represent the amount of 10-year U.S. Treasury securities that would be expected to experience a similar change in market value under a standard parallel move in interest rates.
+We ended the year with a net long TBA position on a notional basis, but a net short TBA position as measured by 10-year equivalents.
+Ten-year equivalents for a group of positions represent the amount of 10-year U.S. Treasury securities that would be expected to experience a similar change in market value under a standard parallel move in interest rates.
 The relative makeup of our interest rate hedging portfolio can change materially from period to period.
+We may also selectively hedge our corporate CLO and/or non-Agency RMBS investments; as of December 31, 2023, we had a small credit hedge position in place.

-After giving effect to dividends declared during the year ended December 31, 2022 of \$1.04 per share, our book value per share decreased to \$8.40 as of December 31, 2022, from \$11.76 as of December 31, 2021, and we had a negative economic return of (19.7%) for the year ended December 31, 2022.
+After giving effect to dividends declared during the year ended December 31, 2023 of \$0.96 per share, our book value per share decreased to \$7.32 as of December 31, 2023, from \$8.40 as of December 31, 2022, and we had a negative economic return of (1.4)% for the year ended December 31, 2023.
 Economic return for a period is computed by adding back dividends declared during the period to ending book value per share, and comparing that amount to book value per share as of the beginning of the period.